HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-04-29-testing-performance-optimizations.md

 ```

-We want a reference implementation to test it again, so lets also implement [bubble sort](
+We want a reference implementation to test it against, so lets also implement [bubble sort](
 https://en.wikipedia.org/wiki/Bubble_sort):

 ```python